glrodasz/dotfiles/README.md

 1. Follow the instructions inside each folder
 1. Backup the `.env` files `find ~/Code -name .env -not -path */node_modules/**` in a USB.
 1. Backup the SSH Keys `./ssh` in a USB.
+1. Commit lastest changes in `~/dotfiles` and push them.